Can I get a personal loan with bad credit?

 Things to remember when getting a personal loan with bad credit

-Review your budget and be clear on how much you can afford to pay, for both the loan, interest payments, and fees.
+Review your budget and be clear on how much you can afford to pay, for the loan, interest payments, and fees.

 Research the different providers and note the finer details and conditions.
 The most important aspect is to understand what you are entering into.

 Finally, it is important to remember that a bad credit rating does not have to be permanent!
 You can improve your credit rating by showing loan providers that you have good borrowing habits and financial management.
-Meaning you can start to access better borrowing rates in the future.